 A young worker would be someone aged between school leaving age and 18 years old.
 If you employ young staff members aged 16 or 17 they cannot work between the hours of midnight and 4 am (04:00).

 As a general rule, 16 and 17-year-olds cannot work between 10 pm (22:00) and 6 am (06:00).
 But, the limited hours can change to between 11 pm (23:00) and 7 am (07:00) by a contractual agreement.
 Other exceptions may apply to young workers if they are working in:

 In some cases, young workers can work at night if there are 'exceptional circumstances'.
 An example would be if no adult is available to carry out the work and either:

 Note: In these situations, employers must give the young person a rest period matching the same length as the extended shift.
-Other restrictions also apply when employing young people.
+Other restrictions also apply as part of child employment laws when employing young people.

 Extra rules relate to night workers who deal with certain types of special hazards.
 The same applies if the work involves physical or mental strain.
 In these cases, they cannot work longer than eight (8) hours in any given 24-hour period.